danburonline/oddball-paradigm/problem_3/README.md

 **Q:** What do you think are important factors that would highly attract customers in highlighting the hardware and software?

-**A:** The Internet of People is a moonshot project that needs newly invented technology to reach major milestones – and that is precisely how I would market IDUN.
+**A:** The Internet of Humans is a moonshot project that needs newly invented technology to reach major milestones – and that is precisely how I would market IDUN.
 Even though IDUN is a startup, I think it is important to show that we are a very competent team with different experts in this new, innovative, and very interdisciplinary field.
 We need to exhibit the full range of expertise from the team and the product.

 Another factor is to show a clear product vision: What can it be used for?
 How will it impact the world in the next three years?
 What differentiates IDUN from others?
 And what differentiates BCIs from other technologies?

-Last but not least, you have to show that BCIs are coming – it is an inevitable field of technology that will connect many different and essential areas (like the WWW did); here is where I see the importance of concise communication in terms of security and privacy.
+Last but not least, we have to show that BCIs are coming – it is an inevitable field of technology that will connect many different and essential areas (like the WWW did); here is where I see the importance of concise communication in terms of security and privacy.
 We won't just watch how the innovation happens with the downsides like neurohacking, or brain-data fingerprinting.
 In contrast, we will be the first to address these sensitive issues publicly (panels, articles, conferences, live streams etc.).

 **To summarise:**